cjus/node-neo4j-presentation/presentation/teleprompt.md

 Getting started with Neo is easier than with most database products.

-^ You can :try: Neo [without installing it] by simply provisioning a free instance using the [Neo4j Sandbox].
+^ You can try Neo [without installing it] by simply provisioning a free instance using the [Neo4j Sandbox].

 ^ It comes complete with [user guides] and [sample datasets].